icon-pcs/software-engineer-technical-test/README.md

 Implement the `getAnswer()` method; it should return the floor number, as an `int`, that the instruction set will lead to.

+We encourage you to use an object-oriented solution.
+Although we have included a `Solution` class in this repository, you can add other classes and/or functions as necessary in order to come up with a solution.

-- The solution should work for any set of input instructions (i.e. any combination of `(` and `)` characters).
+The solution should work for any set of input instructions (i.e. any combination of `(` and `)` characters).

-- We have provided a set of sample instruction sets in `input/`.
+We have provided a set of sample instruction sets in `input/`, and a test that uses each of these sample instruction sets.

-- You should not need to change the constructor, or the method signature.
-- You may add new PHP classes or functions if you think it is helpful.
-- The bundled test suite should not be changed (although you may add more tests if you want).
-- The test suite must pass.
+Do not remove or change `SolutionTest`.
+We encourage you to add unit tests for any other classes or functions that you create.

 ## Part 2: SQL